-In the third quarter of fiscal year 2016, D-BOX started offering a virtual reality ("VR") solution to commercial theatres as well as location-based entertainment centres that wanted to find alternative ways to attract customers.
-Since then, the Corporation produced immersive motion for (i) an action-packed scene from the movie Goosebumps, (ii) the interactive VR experience The Martian, (iii) the Rabbids Amusement Center by Ubisoft, (iv) Raising a Rukus by The Virtual Reality Corporation, and (v) car racing simulators at ICAR in Quebec.
-It is also worth noting that a recent scientific study conducted in collaboration with HEC Montreal's Tech3Lab concluded that D-BOX motion systems help reduce the motion discomfort commonly associated with VR.
-In October 2018, D-BOX and Secret Location launched a partnership to develop a library of VR content intended for location-based entertainment centres.
+D-BOX offers a virtual reality ("VR") solution to commercial theatres as well as location-based entertainment centres that want to find alternative ways to attract customers.
+Recently, the Corporation produced immersive motion for MajorMega, the developer of the Hyperdeck, who has launched a virtual reality platform integrating D-BOX motion technology which has reached over 2,500 activations in its opening month at Two Bit Circus, a popular Los Angeles-based micro-amusement park.
+Previously, D-BOX has produced immersive motion for the VR game Raving Rabbids: The Big Ride by Ubisoft and LAI Games, and for the short film Raising a Rukus by The Virtual Reality Corporation.
+It is also worth noting that a scientific study conducted in collaboration with HEC Montreal's Tech3Lab concluded that D-BOX motion systems help reduce the motion discomfort commonly associated with VR.

-In the theme park and attraction sub-market, the Corporation provided immersive motion to (i) the NFL Experience Times Square in collaboration with Cirque du Soleil and the NFL, (ii) The Flyer - San Francisco, the world's first 3D flying theatre at Pier 39, in collaboration with Triotech, (iii) the biggest 4D dome theatre in the world at the Shinhwa theme park in South Korea and the Antibes (France) Marineland 4D cinema with CL Corporation.
+In the theme park and attraction sub-market, the Corporation provided immersive motion for (i) Attention Menhir!, a short action-packed film presented at Parc Astérix in France in an auditorium of 300 dynamic and sensorial seats supplied by CL Corporation, (ii) The Flyer - San Francisco, the world's first 3D flying theatre at Pier 39, in collaboration with Triotech, (iii) the biggest 4D dome theatre in the world at the Shinhwa theme park in South Korea and (iv) the Antibes (France) Marineland 4D cinema with CL Corporation.

-In addition to the above, D-BOX continued to offer high-end motion systems, including the Home Entertainment Motion Controller (HEMCTM), for home entertainment use such as watching movies and TV series as well as gaming in the comfort of customers' homes.
+In addition to the above, D-BOX continues to offer high-end motion systems, including the Home Entertainment Motion Controller (HEMCTM), for home entertainment use such as watching movies and TV series as well as gaming in the comfort of customers' homes.

-Over the years, the Corporation has developed many business partnerships with Original Equipment Manufacturers (OEMs), integrators and resellers, thus expanding its reach into several sub-markets, such as flight simulation, heavy equipment/cranes, driving/racing and others.
+Over the years, the Corporation has developed many business partnerships with OEMs and integrators such as Precision Flight Control, CM Labs Simulations, Simformotion and IMS who purchase motion systems to integrate them into their own products, thus expanding its reach into several sub-markets, such as flight simulation, heavy equipment/cranes, driving/racing and others.
 The Corporation has developed motion systems adapted to the needs of other potential sub-markets, such as longer stroke actuators and modular motion systems with additional degrees of freedom, which allow D-BOX to target a wider array of customers.